palantir/tslint/docs/formatters/index.md

 Lint _formatters_ allow for transformation of lint results into various forms before outputting to stdout or a file.

-Formatters are split into two categories: _human-readable and machine-readable_.
-Please note that for machine-readable formatters all positioning is zero-indexed (Lines start with zero), where as human-readable is not (Lines start with one).
+Formatters are split into two categories: _human-readable_ and _machine-readable_.
+Please note that for machine-readable formatters formatters all positioning is zero-indexed (lines start with zero), whereas human-readable formatters are not (lines start with one).

 ### Built-in formatters